Haniff-Toha/DataScience_Portofolio/E-Commerce-Public-Dataset-EDA-Dashboard/README.md

-Sure!
-Below is an example `README.md` file that explains how to run the Streamlit dashboard and gives a brief overview of the analysis you've created.
-You can adapt the details based on your project specifics.

----

-# Streamlit Dashboard for E-commerce Data Analysis
+# E-Commerce Public Dataset EDA and Streamlit Dashboard

 ## Overview

 This project is a data analysis and visualization dashboard built using **Streamlit**, focused on analyzing various trends in e-commerce data, including product performance, geographical sales distribution, customer behavior, and review analysis.
 The dashboard provides an interactive interface to explore key metrics, such as:

 - **Product Performance**: Analysis of top-performing products based on sales and customer ratings.
+- **Revenue Analysis**: Analysis of revenue trends.
+- **Delivery and Review Analysis**: Insights into delivery times and their correlation with customer review scores.
 - **Geographical Trends**: Exploration of sales distribution and customer concentration across different states in Brazil.
-- **Delivery and Review Analysis**: Insights into delivery times and their correlation with customer review scores.
+- **Customer Behavior**: RFM Analysis

 The data used for this analysis comes from a Brazilian e-commerce dataset that includes order, customer, payment, and geographical information.